Alessandro Giusti: 2023

 In 2023, Giusti stepped up to the Formula Regional European Championship, driving for G4 Racing.
 During race 1 at the Circuit Paul Ricard, he would achieve his maiden victory after starting from pole position.
 His second win would come at the Red Bull Ring, coincidentally on his 17th birthday.
 During the following race in Monza, Giusti would finish third, but went on to inherit his third win after winner Andrea Kimi Antonelli and runner-up Marcus Amand were both penalized after the race.
-He would go on to finish the season in sixth.
+He would go on to finish the season in sixth with 111 points.